 Now that you’ve received the how and where for the most successful way you should start learning how to skate, here are 5 beginner skateboard tricks everybody should learn.

 - Kickturn: The kickturn is one of those special tricks once you learn it, it becomes the groundwork for a plethora of future tricks in skating.
 It can be a little difficult at first to understand why but the kickturns main accomplishment is getting beginners comfortable with using their hips and shoulders to manipulate the board.
 To do a kickturn, start by riding at a slow pace and pressuring the tail of the skateboard with your weight on your backfoot.
 Then lift your front truck and swing the board around 90-180 degrees by swinging your hips and shoulders to essentially turn the board on command.
 Settle all four wheels back down and smile with glee.
 This will be your foundation for learning 180s, disaster stalls, even backside flips and 360s.
-We recently shared on our Instagram more tutorials on how to Kick Turn and to share with us your videos for a chance of being featured on our feed.
-Together let’s spread the stoke for learning how to skate!

 - Start by riding at a slow pace.